saulpierotti/markdown_notebook/ADS.md

 # Some reflections on comparison-based sorting
 * All the algorithms we saw sort by comparing elements
 * All of them sort in place with the exception of MERGESORT
+* Insertion-sort and merge-sort are stable, while heap-sort and quick-sort are not
 * The worst-case running time of insertion-sort and quick-sort is $O(n^2)$
 * Heap-sort and merge-sort have a guaranteed running time of $O(n\log{n})$ on every possible instance
 * Insertion-sort is linear in the best case
 * The lower bound for comparision-based sorting is $\Omega(n \log{n})$ because in the worst case I need to do at least $n\log{n}$ comparisons
-	* Any comparison sort alogrithm must be able to sort any possible input of size n
+	* Any comparison-based sorting alogrithm must be able to sort any possible input of size $n$
-	* There are n! possible permutations of an array of size n, and the algorthm must be able to solve all of them
+	* There are $n!$ possible permutations of an array of size $n$, and the algorthm must be able to sort all of them
 	* Every permutation requires a different rearrangement of the array in order to be sorted
-	* I can imagine a decision tree with n! leaves, corresponding to all the permutions
+	* I can imagine a decision tree with $n!$ leaves, corresponding to all the permutions
 	* The height of the decision tree represent the number of single comparisons that the algorithm has to do in the worst case
-	* A tree of heigh h has $2^h$ leaves, and so a tree with n! leaves has heigh $\log{n!}$
+	* A tree of heigh h has $2^h$ leaves, and so a tree with $n!$ leaves has heigh $\log{n!}$
 	* We saw before that $\Theta (n!) = \Theta (n \log{n})$
-* Heapsort and Mergesort are asymptotically optimal comparison sort algorithms
+* Heapsort and Mergesort are asymptotically optimal comparison-based sorting algorithms

-# Counting sort
+# Linear-time sorting
-* It can sort in linear time since it is not based on comparison
+* It is possible to sort in a time lower to $\Theta{n \log{n}}$ if my algorithm is not based on comparisons
+* In this case I need to make assumptions about the input elements
+* Linear-timesorting algorithms are counting-sort and radix-sort

+## Counting sort
-* It assumes that the input array contains only integers in the range 0 - k
+* Counting-sort assumes that the input array contains only integers in the range $0...k$
-* For each element x into the array, determine how many elements are equal or smaller than x
+* For each element $x$ into the array, I determine how many elements are equal or smaller than $x$
-* Put x in the correct position in the array
+* I put element $x$ in the correct position in the output array by knowing how many elements are smaller or equal to it
-* It uses an input array A, an output array B and a counter array C
+* It uses an input array $A[1...n]$, an output array $B[1...n]$ and a counter array $C[1...k]$
-* I first create an array C of lenght k containing all 0s
+* I first initialize $C[0...k]$ to contain all $0$s
 * I go through all the elements in A
 	* In each iteration i use A[j] as an index in C, and I increment that position of 1
 	* In this way element C[i] contains the number of occurrences of the value i in the array A